collective/collective.developermanual/source/views/browserviews.rst

     # views is generator of zope.component.registry.AdapterRegistration objects
     views = registration.getViews(IBrowserRequest)

-    # Filter out all classes which do not filter a certain interface
+    # Filter out all classes which implement a certain interface
     views = [ view.factory for view in views if IBlocksView.implementedBy(view.factory) ]